DezziDez/ThreadTTRPG/Core/Chapter 2 ~ Windings/Point.md

 # */ pɔɪnt /*
 ***Noun*** ~ A mark or unit of scoring
 # What's the Point?
 Points are a representation of power, development, and skill for all [[TTRPGs#Characters|Characters]].
-They are primarily spent on Aspects and Paths.
+They are primarily spent on [[Aspect|Aspects]] and Paths.
 The value of Aspects and Paths generally do not exceed 10.
 # Experience
 Each Point is made up of 10 Experience.
-Characters gain Experience by moving the [[TTRPGs#Story|Story]] forward, participating in large Events, from Training, or showing up to the session, being especially creative, or anything that [[TTRPGs#The Weaver|The Weaver]] sees as beneficial to the game and deserves rewarding.
+Characters gain Experience by moving the [[TTRPGs#Story|Story]] forward, participating in large Events, from Training, showing up to the session, being especially creative, or anything that [[TTRPGs#The Weaver|The Weaver]] sees as beneficial to the game and deserves rewarding.

 Generally, at least 1 Experience should be awarded to each Character at the end of each session.
 # Unspent Points